zixichen007115/zixichen007115.github.io/_pages/publications.md

 <!-- * Our publication in the area of key generation from wireless channels is summarized at [here](/keygen/keygen-pub/)
 * Our publication in the area of radio frequency fingerprinting identification is summarized at [here](/rffi/rffi-pub/) -->

-Please [email me](mailto:Zixi.Chen@santannapisa.it) if you require a copy of the paper.

 <!-- <sup>*</sup> denotes corresponding author. -->

 <!-- # Preprint -->